misterfish/lazyfish/README.md

 The API is largely modelled on @gkz's prelude-ls (https://github.com/gkz/prelude-ls), with some deviations.

+This software is intended to be fit for a particular purpose.
+Why the hell do you think I wrote it? :D

 The basic idea is a lazy list, like this:

 ```livescript